Chynese-Harris/helping-hand/README.md

 How I Created My App:

 Creating my app was a very simple process I'd like to think.
 First I created my Quotes Page.
 I designed it and figured out exactly how I wanted it to look, then I created an array that included every quote that the user could possibly get.
 I connected my button to the label for the quotes, made sure the quotes were different every time the button was clicked, and I went from there.
-I created the rest of my pages then created links that connected them all together.
+I created the rest of my pages then created segues that connected them all together.
 I added all of my buttons, text boxes, and labels and made sure that they all worked well.